robertmtpaul/tictactoe/README.md

 This is a simple Tic-Tac-Toe game played in the browser, powered by HTML, CSS and JavaScript with jQuery for DOM manipulation.

-The game can be played in a browser, and has been verified to work in Chrome, Firefox and Safari browsers at this time.
+The game has been verified to work in Chrome, Firefox and Safari browsers at this time.
 The user tokens are a handwashing icon and virus icon instead of the traditional 'X' and 'O'.

 **How was the game built?**